Mintbase/Grants-Program/applications/ChainLib.md

 Our target audience are families with children.
 We are going to expand this audience together with expansion of our functionality.
 Imagine, for example a famous author such as J. K. Rowling, writing next book about Harry Potter and her fans that can get access to every new chapter upon release, based on NFT-based memberships.
 **What need(s) does your project meet?**

-For users:
 - Personalization - with new functionality we solve a great demand for personalized content (stories with You or Your child the main heroes)
 - Access to programmable art - new stories created programmatically based on your parameters, dropped as NFT
-- Ownership - You owb Your stories through NFT

-For authors:
-- Ownership - Right book holders cannot effectively control the use of their work on the Internet
+- Ownership and decentralization - Users own their stories
-- Decentralization - no intermediaries between authors and readers
-- Access to audience - Most publishers find it difficult to accept new emerging writers
+- Access to exclusive content, through NFT-based memberships

 **Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?**
 - There are a few project connected with the book industry.
 However, most of these projects are in early development stage.
 Additionally, our project has oustanding idea (Personalized story tales as NFTs + NFT-based memberships)